-- (1) Only County data is updated annually.
-Therefore, the District has chosen to use its data since the District believes that the County data is representative of the conditions and experience of the District. - (2) Personal income and per capita data not available for 2015 and 2016.
+Notes: Only County data is updated annually.
+Therefore, the District has chosen to use its data since the District believes that the County data is representative of the conditions and experience of the District.

 Ventura Regional Sanitation District Principal Employers - County of Ventura Current Fiscal Year and Ten Years Ago